 The moon's atmosphere is known to contain argon-40, helium-4, oxygen, methane, nitrogen, carbon monoxide, carbon dioxide, sodium, potassium, radon, polonium and even tiny amounts of water.
 Some of these elements came from outgassing as the moon cooled.
 Others were delivered by comets.

 Moon dust is made from extremely sharp and tiny pieces of volcanic glass that have been smashed out of the lunar soil by micrometeorites.
 The thin lunar atmosphere means these fragments hardly ever erode and so dust on the moon is caustic, clogging the equipment and zippers Apollo astronauts brought to the moon, as well as probably being rather toxic for human health.

 With the moon so close, it has been a major target of human exploration efforts since the beginning of the Space Age and remains the only body besides Earth that humans have set foot upon.
 NASA's historic Apollo program first brought astronauts to the lunar surface on July 20, 1969, winning the space race (opens in new tab) for the United States.

 Russian and Chinese probes have also landed on the moon, while the Japanese, Chinese, Russian and Indian space agencies have orbited spacecraft around it.
-Recently, both India and Israel have tried to place landers on the moon's surface, but both attempts ended in failure.
-NASA has renewed its interest in the moon once again with its Artemis program, which seeks to place astronauts on its surface by 2024, and use our satellite as a launching point to Mars.
+India and Israel have tried to place landers on the moon's surface, but both attempts ended in failure.
+A discarded Chinese rocket booster smashed into the moon in 2022, making it one of the few cases of space junk hitting our natural satellite.
+NASA has renewed its interest in the moon once again with its Artemis program (opens in new tab), which seeks to place astronauts on its surface by 2024, and use our satellite as a launching point to Mars.